mk-fg/git-nerps/README.rst

   Keep in mind that for any valuable secrets, it might be wise to keep roughly same level of replication as with ciphertext itself, i.e. keep N copies of keys for N copies of data, just maybe in different (more private) places.

+  This gets even more important consideration for git history - if any key will be lost (or e.g. changed and old one discarded) in the future, everything encrypted by it in the git-log will be lost forever.

 * Encryption keys are stored in "repo/.git/config" or "~/.git-nerps-keys".